Three monks sat by a lake, deep in meditation.

 A mixed blessing

-The ability to see at any one time what hundreds or even thousands of our friends and colleagues are up to on social media is a mixed blessing.
+The ability to see at any one time what hundreds or even thousands of our friends, colleagues and competitors are up to on social media is a mixed blessing.

 On the one hand, how amazing is it that we can all be connected in this way?
 Imagine navigating lockdown without being able to keep in touch with people online, attend webinars, share resources and so on.